 As a result of a regular Own Risk and Solvency Assessment (ORSA) lead by the Board of Directors, the risk profile of the Company is established.
 The risk profile provides key information on the nature and the materiality of the risks the Company is exposed to and plays an important role in managing these risks.
-The risk profile of the Company is described under section C. The main risks are market risk, underwriting risk and strategic risk entailed by the Company's growth strategy.
+The risk profile of the Company is described under section C and has not changed in comparison to last year.
+The main risks are market risk, underwriting risk and strategic risk entailed by the Company's growth strategy.

 Under Solvency II, the balance sheet of the Company is valued from an economic perspective.
 The balance sheet as presented in the Financial Statements (statutory figures) is therefore restated to reflect adequately the principles provided by the law.
-The statutory balance sheet on 31 December 2016 valued at EUR 12 772 million is valued at EUR 12 880 million according to the Solvency II principles.
+The statutory balance sheet on 31 December 2017 valued at EUR 13 898 million is valued at EUR 13 970 million according to the Solvency II principles.
 Section D provides a description of the main valuation principles applied as well as the deviations to the statutory values for the relevant items of the balance sheet.

-With a level of eligible own funds of EUR 270.8 million and a Solvency Capital Requirement of EUR 151.2 million, the Company shows a strong solvency coverage of 179%.
+With a level of eligible own funds of EUR 255.2 million and a Solvency Capital Requirement of EUR 182.3 million, the Company shows a good solvency coverage of 140%.
 This level of Solvency coverage illustrates the Company's capital adequacy with regards to its risk exposures.
 In section E on capital management, more insights on the solvency situation and the available Own Funds are available.